Guest Author API Last updated on April 10, 2025

 1. Service discovery and registry

 Microservices are just one type of architectural style used for distributed computing.
 Here, the application is formed by combining various independent services that are capable of communicating through a network.
 When a customer wants to use this service, they must know the specific location of the network.
 In the case of one available location, there wouldn't be much of a problem.
-But if the location keeps on changing, then we have got a very complex problem at hand.
+But if the location keeps on changing, then we have a very complex problem at hand.

-To resolve this issue, the designers have to install a service registry along with the database of every service network location.
+To resolve this issue, the designers must install a service registry along with the database of every service network location.
 Service discovery and registry could also be accomplished using a third party with a common registry.
 A common registry will enable the customers to quickly discover the network locations of services.
 Such solutions are already implemented in the Kubernetes service and Netflix Eureka service registry.

 2. Unified access to services